trycourier/courier-android/Docs/Authentication.md

         userId = "example_user_id"
     )

+    // If you are going to production
+    // You can skip using clientKey and initialize with only JWT
+    // Courier.shared.signIn(
+    //    accessToken = "YOUR_JWT",
+    //    userId = "example_user_id"
+    // )

     // Removes the locally saved credentials
     // Deletes the user's push notification device tokens in Courier if needed Courier.shared.signOut()